 Marriage is a big step for any two people to take.
 It is the start of a life together.
 Getting married is further a legal act where the law affords a married couple with certain rights and responsibilities.
 For example, the couple has a legal obligation to maintain each other.
 They may further not marry anyone else whilst so married.
 And of course, where this article comes into play, married spouses, unless they entered into an ante-nuptial, or prenuptial contract, have a joint estate.
 In short, there is no longer two separate estates, but one estate, belonging to both of them, in undivided shares.

-An Ante-nuptial or Prenuptial Contract is a legal contract, entered into between you and your intended spouse, outlining the matrimonial property regime, and any property or assets to be included or excluded therein.
+An Antenuptial or Prenuptial Contract is a legal contract, entered into between you and your intended spouse, outlining the matrimonial property regime, and any property or assets to be included or excluded therein.
 It is drafted and then executed before a Notary Public.
-The Notary Public would then register it.
-Remember, it must be executed before you get married.
-If you do not do it before you get married, you would be married in community of property.
+The contract would then be registered at the Deeds Office.
+Remember, it must be executed before you get married either by you and your spouse or a person having a special power of attorney.
+If it is not done before you get married, you would be married in community of property.
 The only way to change that would be to approach the High Court for consent to change it.
 That can be very expensive.

 Out of Community of Property

 Now let’s say, you and your intended spouse do not want to have one estate, but continue having your own estates while you are so married.
 This would be useful if you are a business person.
 Should things go bad for one spouse, then only that estate would be affected.
 For example, in the case of insolvency, the creditor would only be able to sequestrate your personal estate and not that of the other.